 But even with a millennial high El Niño anomaly last century – conditions have been far more extreme at other times in the past 12,000 years.

 Christopher Moy and colleagues examined a sediment core from Laguna Pallcacocha in southern Ecuadora.
 More rainfall and runoff In El Niño conditions wash more red sediment into the lake.
 So we know it was pretty rainy in South America a 1000 years ago.
 Some 5,000 years ago there was a change from dominant La Niña anomalies to dominant El Niño – that dried the Sahel.
 Just 3,500 years ago there were a long series of El Niño with red intensity greater than 200 and civilisations fell.
 For comparison – red intensity in the ‘monster’ 1997/1998 El Niño event was 99.

 Will there be more La Niña over the next centuries?
 Can we expect more El Niño in a thousand years?
 Might we see great herds return to the Sahel?
 The details of the future evolution of climate remains absolutely uncertain.
-What is more certain is that the next global climate shift in due in a 2018-2028 window.
-It is odds on for a cooler sun and more upwelling in the Pacific Ocean this century – providing a cooling influence on the oceans and atmosphere and the inevitable regional variability in rainfall.
+What is more certain is that the next global climate shift is due in a 2018-2028 window.
+The next shift may be to yet cooler conditions – given the 20th century high in both solar activity and El Niño intensity and frequency.
+Regardless of near term outcomes – it is odds on for a cooler sun and more upwelling in the Pacific Ocean this century – providing a cooling influence on the oceans and atmosphere and the inevitable regional variability in rainfall.